ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Take a Drive Through the Tunnel of Trees

-The Michigan Tunnel of Trees is one of the most famous scenic fall drives in the state.
+The Tunnel of Trees Scenic Drive is one of the most famous scenic fall drives in the state.
 Of course, you can hit the road at any time of the year.
 But because of the forest setting, it is most popular in the autumn, when the foliage is at its most brilliant.

 This 20-mile stretch of M-119 runs along the coast of Lake Michigan on the Lower Peninsula.
 It follows the coastal bluffs, offering breathtaking views of Sturgeon Bay on one side and Little Traverse Bay on the other.